MicrosoftDocs/winrt-api/windows.applicationmodel/package_dependencies.md

 The packages on which the current package depends.

 ## -remarks

 > [!IMPORTANT]
-> Although [Package](package.md) is supported in desktop apps, this member is supported only in UWP app.
-To access a package's dependencies from a desktop app, use [GetPackageInfo](/windows/desktop/api/appmodel/nf-appmodel-getpackageinfo).
+> Although the [Package](package.md) class is supported in an unpackaged process (that is, a process belonging to an app that lacks package identity), the **Package.Current** property is supported only in a *packaged* process (that is, a process belonging to an app that *has* package identity).
+To access a package's dependencies from an unpackaged process, use [GetPackageInfo](/windows/desktop/api/appmodel/nf-appmodel-getpackageinfo).
+And for more info about packaging, see [Package a desktop or UWP app in Visual Studio](/windows/msix/package/packaging-uwp-apps).

 ## -examples